 4. Bring this information to a pre-scheduled weekly meeting to discuss and review with your team.
 Be prepared to help your team with their weekly priorities, action items and stucks as each member reports out.

 Executing these habits in a regular Rhythm over time will transform your team from a mediocre team to a High Performance Team.
-Keep your high performing team accountable with the 5 C's of Team Accountability framework.
+Keep your high performing team accountable with the 5 C's of Leadership Accountability framework.

 Want more information on a high performance culture?
 Check out these additional resources: